The NEWSERA #CitSciComm Labs

 Each Lab consists of a series of three co-creation workshops, that are held online and with different groups for each country involved in the project (Spain, Portugal and Italy).
 While the co-creation workshops are held within each group, all groups come together in common sessions to share their work and findings.
 To learn more about the general functioning of the Labs, watch our video animation!

-The first round of Labs was held in 2021 and was focused on framing the needs of pilot projects, as well as those of the key target stakeholders.
-The second round was held during the first half of 2022 and dealt with cross-cutting topics such as defining indicators of success, increasing trust in citizen-generated data and tackling misinformation.
+The 1st round of Labs was held in 2021 and was focused on framing the needs of pilot projects, as well as those of the key target stakeholders.
+The 2nd round was held during the first half of 2022 and dealt with cross-cutting topics such as defining indicators of success, increasing trust in citizen-generated data and tackling misinformation.
+The 3rd round was held at the end of 2022 with national groups of projects meeting in Italy, Portugal and Spain.

 The results of the Labs will be the basis for five Communication Blueprints, guidelines for more effective science communication strategies in citizen science projects that will be produced by the NEWSERA Team and made available online.